lousylucky/express/README.md

 # 🎬 Movie Rental API

 This is a Node.js RESTful API for a fictional movie rental service called **Vidly**, using Express and MongoDB.
 It supports user registration, authentication, movie rentals, and returns.
+The database is empty, but the entire API is well documented.
+In the end, you can create everything, starting from users and customers, through movies and genres, and ending with rentals and returns.

 ##  Project Structure
 .